dneise/auto_suspend_resume/README.md

 Just `git clone` the repo into some folder.
 Specify the DB credentials and execute the script, like:

-    python asr.py
+    $ python asr.py

-It runs forever (unless there is a bug).
-Still you might want to add some kind of restart line into your crontab like
+On newdaq this script is (re-)started once per hour by cron (in case it died):

-    15 12 * * * if ! ps aux | grep asr.py | grep -v grep >/dev/null 2>&1; then some/path/asr.py; fi
+    28 * * * * if ! ps aux | grep asr.py | grep -v grep >/dev/null 2>&1; then /home/fact/anaconda3/bin/python /home/fact/auto_suspend_resume/asr.py; fi

-In order to restart it on a daily basis, to make sure it is running after a power cut or so.
+Experts or shifters who need to shut it down should:

+ * comment out the line above from the crontab
+ * `sudo killall asr.py`

 ### `db.py` needed